smart-data-models/dataModel.CallComplaints/Complaint/doc/spec_JA.md

       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     status:
       description: 'Status of the Complaint.
-Examples: Pending, In progress.'
+Examples: Pending, In progress'
       type: string
       x-ngsi:
         type: Property
     timestamp:
-      description: 'The timestamp of the Complaint.'
+      description: The timestamp of the Complaint
       format: date-time
       type: string
       x-ngsi:
         model: https://schema.org/DateTime
         type: Property
     type:
-      description: 'NGSI Entity Type.
-It must be equal to Complaint.'
+      description: NGSI Entity Type.
+It must be equal to Complaint
       enum:
         - Complaint
       type: string